autoplot/documentation/javadoc/org/das2/qds/DataSetIterator.md

+# org.das2.qds.DataSetIterator

-# org.das2.qds.DataSetIteratorIterator for accessing each value of a dataset.
+Iterator for accessing each value of a dataset.
  See http://jfaden.net:8080/hudson/job/autoplot-test037/ws/dataSetIterator.jy

 ***
 <a name="createEmptyDs"></a>
 # createEmptyDs